Everybody's Favorite Bagman: Production

 "Everybody's Favorite Bagman" was directed by John Patterson and written by Dick Wolf.
 It was produced in 1988 and was the pilot of the series.
-However, NBC decided to air "Prescription for Death" as the premiere episode instead.
+"Prescription for Death" aired as the series premiere instead, while "Everybody's Favorite Bagman" aired as the sixth episode in the series.

-For this episode, Roy Thinnes was cast as District Attorney Alfred Wentworth.
-However, by the time the production of Law & Order began in 1990, Thinnes had already moved on to star in another series, the short-lived (two months / 12 episodes) Dark Shadows and declined to continue the role.
-Steven Hill was selected as his replacement, portraying District Attorney Adam Schiff for a 10-year (228 episodes) run.
+The pilot was shot on 16 mm film and then blown up to 35 mm to give it a gritty, documentary-style appearance.
+It was produced for CBS, but the network declined to pick up the series.
+NBC later ordered the series for its 1990 schedule.

-Steven Zirnkilton, who narrates the opening sequence in every episode of each Law & Order series, makes his sole onscreen appearance in this episode.
-He has one line of dialogue: "Look at that.
-Do you believe these guys?"
+Roy Thinnes was cast as District Attorney Alfred Wentworth, by the time production of Law & Order began in 1990, Thinnes was starring in Dark Shadows and declined to return.

-Inspiration
+Steven Hill was selected as his replacement, portraying District Attorney Adam Schiff.

-The episode was loosely based on the 1986 Parking Violations Bureau scandal that resulted in the death (by suicide) of Queens Borough President Donald Manes.
+Steven Zirnkilton, the narrator of the Law & Order franchise’s opening sequences, makes an onscreen appearance in the episode.